-I had a friend once who was acting like a douche over me pretending to be all smart and all laughing at me to mistake author of book i’ve never heard telling me “dude you never read, it runs in your family” which felt like an insult at that moment but he will never be aware of how many books and references you need to read in order to maintain your coding skills so joke is on him.
+I had a friend once who was acting like a douche over me pretending to be all smart and all laughing at me to mistake author of the book I’ve never heard telling me “dude you never read, it runs in your family” which felt like an insult at that moment but he will never be aware of how many books and references you need to read in order to maintain your coding skills so the joke is on him.

 How can I Earn More?

 Starting your own business today is not that hard.
 You can use your previous knowledge to create something you will enjoy maintaining or bring your crazy ideas to life finally.
-I would suggest you to start small.
-Maybe make a blog, YouTube, blog, learning website or simply your personal website like i made this one.
-Read about SEO, marketing, Social Influencing etc… Follow the brands, be a pioneer, embrace new technology.
-It’s a very good timing to get yourself into crypto development and include your business in it as well.
+I would suggest you start small.
+Maybe make a blog, YouTube, blog, learning website or simply your personal website like I made this one.
+Read about SEO, marketing, Social Influencing, etc… Follow the brands, be a pioneer, embrace new technology.
+It’s very good timing to get yourself into crypto development and include your business in it as well.
 Many people are doing it, but this might not be a case in 10 years or so.
 The main point is to start something small, see how everything works before going big.
-Make sure you have enough support in order to success but don’t be afraid to fail.
+Make sure you have enough support in order to succeed but don’t be afraid to fail.
 I am talking about moral support from your loved ones.
-I had issues, people around me, my gf especially couldn’t stand me coding day and nights, it was hard balancing a normal life habits but we’ve managed at the end.
-Also make sure you are financially stable.
+I had issues, people around me, my girlfriend especially couldn’t stand me coding day and nights, it was hard balancing normal life habits but we’ve managed at the end.
+Also, make sure you are financially stable.
 Maybe do some freelancing to survive while working on your business.
 Definitely don’t go and do a daily job, because that way you will never learn well enough.
 It’s possible but it will take you longer than it should.
 You gotta be a hustler, don’t be afraid to move to your parents.
 Remember, this might create a bright future for you and your loved ones if you do it right.
-And as i said, if you fail, don’t be depressed.
-Failure is success if we learn from it.
+And as I said, if you fail, don’t be depressed.
+Failure is a success if we learn from it.
 Remember that.